 “Since I'm in Chile I have a curious feeling of carrying the world on my shoulders.
 You will feel like over the sadness of the people, and this causes a curious malaise is compounded by the huge jumps in temperature.[…]The blood becomes clumsy and seems to be lacking in the veins, and after spending some time in Chile one feels strange to everything and everyone.
 Remoteness virus most neglected, loneliest, more anonymous, he gets into the minds of all and I think it will affect the mood of athletes.

 In vain Chilean, to console the Italian, They say that James seems to Turin[…]And this perhaps to try to forget the reality of this capital, which it is the sad symbol of one of the underdeveloped countries of the world and afflicted by all possible evils: malnutrition, prostitution, illiteracy, alcoholism, misery… Under these aspects Chile is terrible suffering and its expression Santiago, so sorrowful that it loses its characteristics of anonymous city”.

-How could it be otherwise, Chilean press said (Santiago compared with Turin and southern Italy) and he heated the spirits of the fans, very angry because many Italians, also, Chilean women described as ugly.
+How could it be otherwise, Chilean press said (Santiago compared with Turin and southern Italy) and he heated the spirits of the fans, very angry because many Italians, besides, Chilean women described as ugly.
 It was like this, in these circumstances as it came to game time, with a Santiago National Stadium full to the brim that greeted the Italian players with whistles and whistles, despite the detail of Europeans wear white carnations to calm down the public.